SchlossLab/mikropml-snakemake-workflow/config/README.md

     - `dataset_csv`: the path to the dataset as a csv file.
     - `dataset_csv`: a short name to identify the dataset.
     - `outcome_colname`: column name of the outcomes or classes for the dataset.
     - `ml_methods`: list of machine learning methods to use.
-Must be supported by mikropml or caret.
+Must be [supported by mikropml or caret](http://www.schlosslab.org/mikropml/articles/introduction.html#the-methods-we-support).
     - `kfold`: k number for k-fold cross validation during model training.
-    - `ncores`: the number of cores to use for preprocessing and for each `mikropml::run_ml()` call.
+    - `ncores`: the number of cores to use for `preprocess_data()`, `run_ml()`, and `get_feature_importance()`.
 Do not exceed the number of cores you have available.
-    - `nseeds`: the number of different random seeds to use for training models with `mikropml::run_ml()`.
+    - `nseeds`: the number of different random seeds to use for training models with `run_ml()`.
+This will result in `nseeds` different train/test splits.
+    - `find_feature_importance`: whether to calculate feature importances with permutation tests (`true` or `false`).
+If `false`, the plot in the report will be blank.
     - `hyperparams`: override the default model hyperparameters set by mikropml for each ML method (optional).
 Leave this blank if you'd like to use the defaults.
-You will have to set these if you wish to use an ML method from caret that we don't officially support.
+You will have to set these if you wqish to use an ML method from caret that we don't officially support.
-    - `find_feature_importance`: whether to calculate feature importances with permutation tests.

     You can leave these options as-is if you'd like to first make sure the workflow runs without error on your machine before using your own dataset